thinkcompany/think_dev-standards/development-standards/css.md

 ### Style sheet organization

 Global files must be included first so that they may be overwritten by more specific styles.
-Style sheets referenced by conditional comments (usually browser-specific files) should be included last.
+Include style sheets referenced by conditional comments (usually browser-specific files) last.

 We'll organize our CSS based on a SMACSS approach (Scalable and Modular Architecture for CSS).